The Home Loan Game (how it actually works)

 Two years later.

-He helped me get another home loan.
+Joe helped me get another home loan.

-To follow a different life path with my finances.
+To follow a different life path.

 The outdated retirement plan: